-Once a project has reached substantial completion, the clock starts ticking for statute of limitations and the statue of repose for claims.
+Once a project has reached substantial completion, the clock starts ticking for statute of limitations and the statute of repose for claims.
 These are both legal deadline periods, with a slight difference.
-Let’s look at construction defect claims example to help distinguish between these two concepts.
+Let’s look at a construction defect claims example to help distinguish between these two concepts.

 A statute of limitations generally sets a time limit from the time an issue is discovered – once that time limit expires, claims cannot be made.
 So, where a defect is discovered, a statute of limitations will set a time limit for making a claim based on that defect.

 A statute of repose will set an overarching time limit, and after that time has passed, liability will be extinguished.
 A statute of repose might state that a contractor will only be liable for defects discovered within 10 years of their performance of work.
 Essentially, it puts a time limit on liability so that contractors and subs aren’t indefinitely liable.

 Be sure you know the different deadlines for your jurisdiction!
 They’ll vary by state.